 - Typical fishermen village

 On entering the village, you will notice peace and calm, as if we were in the past.
 The typical white houses of Lanzarote make it a picturesque setting.

 El Golfo beach consists of fine black sand with pebbles and it’s full of seagulls.
 Situated close to the seashore, some little cubic white houses frame this beach.

-Being placed on the west coast, from this side you can see the most beautiful sunsets on the island!
+Being placed on the west coast, from this side you can see the most beautiful sunsets of the island!

 • Canarian cuisine restaurants

 If you go to El Golfo you have to stop at one of its restaurants!
-Their specialties are all canarian so that you can enjoy the typical delicacies, especially the fresh fish caught a few meters from where you are eating and maybe sipping a good local white wine! 🙂
+Their specialities are all

 How to get